Strong quake rattles New Zealand's North Island, no reports of injury

 WELLINGTON A strong earthquake struck off the west coast of New Zealand's North Island on Tuesday, shaking residents across a wide area and toppling goods from shelves but there were no immediate reports of major damage or injury.

-The 7.0 magnitude quake was centered 170 km northwest of the capital Wellington at a depth of 230 km (147 miles), the national GeoNet website reported.
-The U.S. Geological Service earlier reported the tremor at a 6.2 magnitude.
+The 7.0 magnitude quake was centred 170 km northwest of the capital Wellington at a depth of 230 km (147 miles), the national GeoNet website reported.
+The U.S. Geological Service earlier reported the tremour at a 6.2 magnitude.
 There was no tsunami warning issued.

 The quake was felt throughout central New Zealand, sparking a flurry of activity on social network sites, but local media reported only minor damage.

 "It was a good shake but we see no damage.
 I felt the whole building shake," a spokeswoman at the Opunake police station told Reuters.
-The quake was centered 60 km from Opunake.
+The quake was centred 60 km from Opunake.

 The New Zealand dollar dipped to a session low near 80 U.S. cents following the tremor.